Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 #### **Profit & Loss Projection**

 Creating a Profit and Loss Statement for Your Business
-Profit and loss projections show income versus expenses over time, like BrightBox’s R5,000 net profit in month one, growing to R10,600 by month three.
+Profit and loss projections show income versus expenses over time, like BrightBox's R5,000 net profit in month one, growing to R10,600 by month three.
 This table details revenue, cost of goods sold, expenses, and net profit, proving financial health.
 Realistic projections, based on market research, reassure investors of profitability.
 For example, increasing sales by 20% monthly reflects demand trends.
-This clarity enhances your plan’s credibility, showing stakeholders your business is sustainable and ready for growth or investment.
+This clarity enhances your plan's credibility, showing stakeholders your business is sustainable and ready for growth or investment.

 #### **Funding Requirements**

 How to Outline Funding Needs in Your Business Plan
 Funding requirements specify how much capital you need, its purpose, and repayment plans.
-For BrightBox, “R50,000 for inventory and marketing, repaid in 12 months” shows clarity.
+For BrightBox, "R50,000 for inventory and marketing, repaid in 12 months" shows clarity.
 This section reassures investors by detailing fund allocation and return timelines.
 Grounded in realistic costs and revenue forecasts, it proves financial discipline.
 For example, allocating funds to scalable marketing ensures growth.
-A clear funding plan enhances your business plan’s appeal, showing stakeholders you’re prepared to launch and sustain operations effectively.
+A clear funding plan enhances your business plan's appeal, showing stakeholders you're prepared to launch and sustain operations effectively.

 ---